Indigenous People of Biafra: Protests

-There has been recent peaceful protest in the country regarding IPOB.
-The organizations leader and a prominent activist named Nnamdi Kanu has been arrested by Nigeria's Department of State Services on 19 October 2015.
-In response to his arrest there has been a group of pro-Biafran protesters who have been leading marches in eastern parts of Nigeria to push for his release.
+Following Nnamdi Kanu's arrest by Nigeria's Department of State Services on 19 October 2015, a group of pro-Biafran protesters led marches in eastern parts of Nigeria to push for his release.
 His arrest has pushed IPOB supporters into gaining further traction, as their mobilization grew.
-There have been many protesters and police clashes; on 2 December 2015, nine protesters and two policemen were killed at a protest in Onitsha, Anambra state.
-Since that date, there have been thousands of protesters who have been reportedly killed by policemen and militia paid by the government in Aba, Onitsha, Enugu and Umuhahia.
-The cause in rising protests are attributed to the claimed political disenfranchisement among the Igbo people and much trauma that continues as an effect of the Nigerian civil war.
-There are weekly lockdowns in many towns, pro-Biafra citizens are unable to leave their homes for days.
-This is an ongoing occurrence in 2023.
+On 2 December 2015, nine protesters and two policemen were killed when protesters and police forces clashed in Onitsha, Anambra state.
+Since that date, thousands of protesters have been reportedly killed by policemen in Aba, Onitsha, Enugu and Umuhahia.